1. Glossary

 • Network – a computer or data network is a telecommunications network, which allows nodes to share resources.
 In computer networks, networked computing devices exchange data with each other using a data link.
 The connections between nodes are established using either cable media or wireless media.
 The best-known computer network is the Internet.*

-The desktop / PC application is comparable to Microsoft Office with the difference that you always working with the most recent version through Office 365.
+The desktop / PC application is comparable to Microsoft Office with the difference that you always working with the most recent version through Microsoft 365.
 Some of the versions are:

 • 365 for Home;